Welcome to Worcester Area Group (U3A)

 How do I join?

-Contact the Membership Secretary, via email, phone or the CONTACTS section of our website, to be sent an application form.
-You can also join at the Main Meetings (see “When do we meet” above) or you can join on-line.
+AFTER 1ST AUGUST contact the Membership Secretary, via email, phone or the CONTACTS section of our website, to be sent an application form.
+You can also join at the Main Meetings (see “When do we meet” above), you can join at the Groups Fair on 8 September or you can join on-line.
 For information click on Join/Renew

 - Events, forthcoming activities, access to on-line U3A resources and local information.